amanegeophys/TremorLocator/README.md

 - `--step`: Step size in minutes between each analysis window (default: 1)
 - `--workers`: Number of threads for parallel processing (default: 8)
 - `--out`: (Optional) Output CSV file path (default: `reports/prediction_results.csv`)
+- `--std_threshold`: (Optional) Standard deviation threshold for filtering low-confidence epicenter estimates.
+If specified, estimates with either latitude or longitude standard deviation greater than this threshold will be excluded.
+No filtering is applied by default.

 ---